Duke-GCB/calrissian/README.md

 The `openshift/` directory contains YAML files that demonstrate the basic functionality.
 To configure Openshift, do the following:

-1. Create a project in openshift (e.g. `calrissian-demo`).
+1. Create a project in openshift (e.g. `calrissian-demo-project`).
 Note that namespaces must be unique, so if `calrissian-demo-project` is already in use on the cluster, you will need to choose a different name.

         oc new-project calrissian-demo-project